aish12/parksrus/PITCHME.md

 ### Other Critique
 - What can they do better?
-    - Could clean up data better (sometimes tags on snapshots aren't always actual real tags, EX: #uploaded:by=flickr_mobile)
+    - Could clean up data better (sometimes tags on snapshots aren't always actual tags, EX: #uploaded:by=flickr_mobile)
 - What puzzles us about their API/Website?
     - Website is very intuitive; however, there are some problems with API connectivity (Coffee Shops vs /shops, multiple API requests when fetching data.
 2 fail and 1 succeeds)